-To assess the window width, static DC simulations of the circuits were run.
+To assess the matching window maximum width, static DC simulations of the circuits were run.
 The circuits were supplied at $\SI{1.8}{\volt}$ and the inputs swept from $\SI{0}{\volt}$ to the supply voltage, measuring the current measured at the output.
-This was repeated for geometrically spaced values of $\SI{1}{\kilo\ohm}$ to $\SI{100}{\kilo\ohm}$ for the dynamic element.
+This was repeated for geometrically spaced values of $\SI{2.5}{\kilo\ohm}$ to $\SI{250}{\kilo\ohm}$ for the memristor.
 In all cases the output was connected to a $\SI{100}{\kilo\ohm}$ dummy load.
-The window widths were calculated using the same differential method mentioned earlier.
+The window widths were calculated using the same differential method mentioned in Section \ref{sec:mes}.

-In the circuit with minimum size input transistors, the window width was drastically reduced.
-Further to this, the range of values for the lower thresholds was roughly half the maximum window width.
-While the transitions were sharper, this reduced range represents a catastrophic loss of functionality, as a narrow window can only be set in a $\SI{100}{\milli\volt}$ range.
-The wide input stage circuit performed much better, losing less maximum window width and retaining most of the threshold sweep of the PCB model.
+In the circuit configuration with minimum size input transistors, the window width was drastically reduced.
+Furthermore, the range of values for the lower thresholds was roughly half the maximum window width.
+While the transitions were sharper, this reduced range represents a limitation in circuit's functionality, as a narrow window can only be set in a $\SI{100}{\milli\volt}$ range.
+The wide input stage circuit showcased better matching window configurability, losing less maximum width and retaining most of the threshold sweep.
 The sharpness of the transitions was also superior to the minimum width circuit, due to the higher gain of the input FETs.
 The native input stage circuit displayed a wider maximum window width than even the wide circuit, although the minimum size PMOS left it with a lower threshold range comparable to the minimum circuit.
-The sharpness of transitions in the native circuit were noticeably worse.
-As one might expect from the lower threshold voltages of native devices, the window of the native circuit was much loser to $\SI{0}{\volt}$ than the others, which were almost centred in the supply range.
-In all circuits, plotting the window width as a function of the logarithm of M1 showed less nonlinearity than lower threshold of the PCB model.
+The matching window transitions in the native circuit were noticeably less sharp.
+As one might expect from the lower threshold voltages of native devices, the window of the native circuit was much closer to $\SI{0}{\volt}$ than the other configurations, which were almost centred in the supply range.
+In all circuits, plotting the window width as a function of the logarithm of M1 showed less non-linearity than lower threshold of the PCB model.

-The differences in the behaviour of the top threshold between the three circuits was less pronounced.
+The differences in the behaviour of the top threshold between the three circuit configurations were less pronounced.
 All three were able to bring the top threshold to within $\SI{100}{\milli\volt}$ of the bottom threshold.
-The only significant differences were the inability of the minimum circuit to reach the maximum window widths of the other two, and the less defined transitions of the native circuit.
+The only significant differences were the inability of the minimum width circuit to reach the maximum window widths of the other two, and the less defined transitions of the native circuit.